 Exit-intent popups are a great tool for encouraging reticent visitors to buy.
 If you offer a discount when the software detects a user’s intention to leave your website, you increase your conversion rate.
 Special advertising called retargeting ads, selectively show your ads on social or search to users who already visited your site.
 Conversion rates for these ads are 10 times more effective at generating a sale than other types of ads.

 Streamlining your ordering process also improves your conversion rate, as you reduce cart abandonment each time you reduce the number of clicks involved in the conversion, the lower the conversion rate.

 Optimized content to drive conversion

-Obviously, optimized content not only drives more visits to your website with SEO and other tactics, but also helps promote your content, entice visitors to read more, and offers incentives to complete a purchase.
+Obviously, optimized content not only drives more visits to your website with SEO and other tactics, but also helps promote your content, entices visitors to read more, and offers incentives to complete a purchase.
 Here are 4 types of optimized content you should add to your website today!